The Mount is a small hill on Fleetwood Esplanade. At the top of it is The Mount Pavilion and it’s surrounded by the Mount Gardens.

 The Mount Crest

-The Crest is a relatively new thing, installed on the slope to the seaward side of the Mount.
+The Crest is a relatively new addition, installed in 2015.
+Find it on the slope to the seaward side of the Mount.

-It’s a lasting, year round design that replaces the need for costly and labour intensive seasonal planting (below).
+It’s a lasting, year round design that replaces the need for costly and labour intensive seasonal planting of years gone by.

-Over at the Fylde and Wyre Antiquarian website, there’s a fascinating article which delves into the past of The Mount.
+Over at the Fylde and Wyre Antiquarian website, there’s an interesting article which delves into the past of The Mount.
 Including tales of mediaeval sheep enclosures, a Roman well and local riots!

 We’re The Rabbit Patch Ltd and we independently publish Visit Fleetwood.
 We’re a design and creatives company right here on the Fylde Coast and we have an online shop where we sell our own original art.

 This is one of two watercolour paintings – available framed or as a plain print.
-Follow the link and have a look around at both local scenes and traditional seaside views.
+Follow the link and have a look around at our local scenes and traditional seaside views.

 While you’re here…